You will receive general anesthesia before this surgery. This will make you unconscious and unable to feel pain.

-Laparoscopic gastric banding is not a “quick fix” for obesity.
+Vertical sleeve gastrectomy is not a "quick fix" for obesity.
 It will greatly change your lifestyle.
 You must diet and exercise after this surgery.
 You may have complications from the surgery and poor weight loss if you don’t.

 People who have this surgery should be mentally stable and not be dependent on alcohol or illegal drugs.

 This procedure may be recommended for you if you have:

 - A body mass index (BMI) of 40 or more.
 Someone with a BMI of 40 or more is at least 100 pounds over their recommended weight.
 A normal BMI is between 18.5 and 25.

 - A BMI of 35 or more and a serious medical condition that might improve with weight loss.
 Some of these conditions are sleep apnea, type 2 diabetes, and heart disease.